oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

-For example, to request an access token using the Device Authorization Grant as defined by {{RFC8628}} after the user has authorized the client on a separate device, the client makes the following HTTP request using
+For example, to request an access token using the Device Authorization Grant as defined by {{RFC8628}} after the user has authorized the client on a separate device, the client makes the following HTTP request
-TLS (with extra line breaks for display purposes only):
+(with extra line breaks for display purposes only):

       POST /token HTTP/1.1
       Host: server.example.com